AmazingAmpharos/OoT-Randomizer/README.md

 This setting allows a huge number of minor tricks to be allowed by the logic.
 Here is a complete list:

--A precise jumpslash with either a Deku Stick or the Kokiri Sword can be used to reach a Gold Skulltulla on some vines in standad Deku Tree.
+* A precise jumpslash with either a Deku Stick or the Kokiri Sword can be used to reach a Gold Skulltulla on some vines in standad Deku Tree.
--The Bow can be used to knock down the stairs in Dodongo's Cavern with two well timed shots.
+* The Bow can be used to knock down the stairs in Dodongo's Cavern with two well timed shots.
--The vines in Forest Temple leading to where the well drain switch is in the standard form can be barely reached with the standard Hookshot.
+* The vines in Forest Temple leading to where the well drain switch is in the standard form can be barely reached with the standard Hookshot.
--A Bombchu from the ground level can be used to hit the switch to bypass the block pushing puzzle in Forest Temple MQ.
+* A Bombchu from the ground level can be used to hit the switch to bypass the block pushing puzzle in Forest Temple MQ.
--A rusted switch under a Song of Time block in the standard Fire Temple can be hit by using Hammer into the block.
+* A rusted switch under a Song of Time block in the standard Fire Temple can be hit by using Hammer into the block.
--The location with the Boss Key chest in Fire Temple MQ can be reached without the Bow with very particular use of Din's Fire.
+* The location with the Boss Key chest in Fire Temple MQ can be reached without the Bow with very particular use of Din's Fire.
--The upper levels of the old boulder maze in Fire Temple MQ can be reached without explosives by using the Hammer through a wall.
+* The upper levels of the old boulder maze in Fire Temple MQ can be reached without explosives by using the Hammer through a wall.
--In the standard Spirit Temple, the bridge on child side can be lowered with a carefully timed Bombchu.
+* In the standard Spirit Temple, the bridge on child side can be lowered with a carefully timed Bombchu.
--The frozen switch in Spirit Temple MQ can be hit without a fire source by using the Bow and Song of Time very cleverly.
+* The frozen switch in Spirit Temple MQ can be hit without a fire source by using the Bow and Song of Time very cleverly.
--The chest in the basement of the standard Bottom of the Well can be reached with only a Strength Upgrade by using a jump slash with a lit
+* The chest in the basement of the standard Bottom of the Well can be reached with no additional items by using a jump slash with a lit
-Deku Stick to access the bomb flowers in the basement.
+Deku Stick.
--The first room of the Spirit Trail in Ganon's Castle MQ can be cleared without the Bow by using a Hammer jump slash to hit the rusted switch through the thrones.
+* The first room of the Spirit Trail in Ganon's Castle MQ can be cleared without the Bow by using a Hammer jump slash to hit the rusted switch through the thrones.
--The Gold Skulltulla in adult Kokiri Forest can be reached without the Hookshot by using Hover Boots off one of the roots.
+* The Gold Skulltulla in adult Kokiri Forest can be reached without the Hookshot by using Hover Boots off one of the roots.
--The child can reach the chest on Death Mountain trail with just the Goron Bracelet by backwalking with the Bomb Flower intended to open
+* The child can reach the chest on Death Mountain trail with just the Goron Bracelet by backwalking with the Bomb Flower intended to open
 Dodongo's Cavern and throwing the Bomb Flower at the wall very quickly.
--Gerudo Fortress can be cleared without any items other than those needed for access.
+* Gerudo Fortress can be cleared without any items other than those needed for access.
 The logic normally guarantees one of the Bow, Hookshot, or
 Hover Boots to help navigate the "kitchen".

 Using this setting will also pre-set all of the lower logic flags to a reasonable configuration to match the trick level.
 These can then be edited as the player desires if the given configuration isn't desired.